Category - Boilers

 Now, we can’t stress this enough; you must not try to uninstall or install a boiler yourself.
 A Gas Safe Registered engineer is the only person for the job as they will have the experience and knowledge needed to do it safely and to a high standard.

-When you buy or subscribe through BOXT, our team of engineers will sort the entire installation for you.
+When you get a boiler from BOXT, our team of engineers will sort the entire installation for you.
 They’re friendly and fully-qualified, so you can relax knowing that your replacement boiler is being fitted correctly.

 4. The future